AUTOMATIC1111/stable-diffusion-webui/README.md

 - To avoid having this repo rely just on me, I'd love to have additional maintainers with full admin rights.
 If you're interested, ping me!
 - In addition to general cross-platform code, desire is to have a lead for each of the main platforms.
-This should be fully cross-platform, but I would really love to have additional contibutors and/or maintainers to join and help lead the efforts on different platforms.
+This should be fully cross-platform, but I would really love to have additional contributors and/or maintainers to join and help lead the efforts on different platforms.

 ### **Goals**